 What should you do if a safety hazard presents an imminent danger?

-- The worker reasonably believes that a workplace condition poses substantial and immediate risk of serious bodily injury or death
+- The worker reasonably believes that a workplace condition poses a substantial and immediate risk of death or serious physical harm

 - The employer refuses to fix or remove the dangerous condition